yap8/windows-portfolio/README.md

 # FlashCards

 Portfolio made in windows 95 style.
-Thanks for this awesome idea to [Erik Pak](https://github.com/ericpak)!
+Thanks for this awesome idea to [Eric Pak](https://github.com/ericpak)!

 ## Table of contents
 - [FlashCards](#flashcards)